NLnetLabs/rpki-doc/source/krill/index.rst

 Lastly, Krill features a publication server so you can either publish your certificate and ROAs with a third party, such as your NIR or RIR, or you publish them yourself.
-In the latter case, you will need to run Krill alongside a publicly available Rsyncd and HTTPS server.

 Krill can be managed with a web user interface, from the command line and through an API.

 Summarising, Krill is intended for: